top of page

 Now that you have your blocks sewn together, it's time to decide how you will sew them together into a finished quilt.
 Here are some ideas!

 Sewing the Koru Geese Blocks together with no sashing will result in a quilt like the one to the right.
-These is some space between each flying geese circle to allow them to stand out individually.
+There is some space between each flying geese circle to allow them to stand out individually.
 This quilt will measure 36" x 48" which is a pretty small quilt, ideal as a wall hanging or baby quilt.

 Koru Geese Block with 2½" Sashing